Failure of U.S. deal hits Deutsche Telekom shares, growth prospects

 “As for Deutsche Telekom, after the shares take a near term knock, I don’t see how this really alters strategy,” Mirchandani added.
 “So back to boring business-as-usual.”

-The slide in Telekom shares was similar to the Tokyo market falls for Sprint, majority owner Softbank Group (9984.T), whose boss Masayoshi Son, sources said, had got cold feet over ceding control.
+The slide in Telekom shares was similar to the Tokyo market falls for Sprint, majority owner Softbank Group, whose boss Masayoshi Son, sources said, had got cold feet over ceding control.

 SoftBank said on Sunday it would raise its stake in Sprint to under 85 percent from 83 percent in a show of commitment to the No.4 U.S. wireless carrier which, while managing to grow its customer base, is weighed down with $38 billion of debt.